Yuristam/js-doodle-jump/README.md

 **❤Big Thanks to Ania Kubów for this tutorial❤**

-Link to the video on YouTube: https://youtu.be/dgUGTGEdVSk?si=ZTeI18Z4QFr3ZlsZ
+Link to the original video on YouTube: https://youtu.be/dgUGTGEdVSk?si=ZTeI18Z4QFr3ZlsZ